-Welcome and congratulations on considering becoming a CAPP, respected worldwide as the leading credential in parking.
+Welcome and congratulations on considering becoming a CAPP, respected worldwide as the leading credential in parking and mobility.

 What does it mean to be a CAPP?
 You need only connect with any parking professional who earned the certification to know the CAPP community comprises the very best in the profession: mentors, innovators, and leaders who combine talent, skills, and a commitment to share their ideas and expertise to advance the parking profession.
 CAPPs warmly welcome new certificants to the fold, expanding what has become a close-knit family of colleagues with whom to network, share, learn, and grow.

 The 2019 CAPP Candidate Handbook, available for download, is a comprehensive guide to both the CAPP Program and its eligibility and application requirements.
 (NOTE: For access to a fillable pdf, please save the file to your desktop and open in Adobe.
 It is not fillable in a browser view.)

 For questions or assistance, email firstname.lastname@example.org.

 Here’s what IPMI members say about the benefits of earning CAPP.
 Read more about the program, and apply or recertify today.

 “As a newcomer to the parking and mobility world, I was looking for a credential that will show my commitment to excellence to everyone that I serve and work with.
 Once I started researching my options and talking to colleagues, it was clear that the CAPP program was exactly what I was looking for and the top credential for anyone in our industry.
 I was pleasantly surprise by the community response and the number of parking and mobility professionals that have reached out to me for advice and information after I obtained my certification.
 This has been a great journey and provided me an excellent opportunity to grow professionally an help others in the process.
 CAPP is the credential that believe every parking and mobility professional should have.”